AdobeDocs/experience-manager-learn.en/help/spa-angular-tutorial/overview.md

 ---
-title: Create your first Angular SPA in AEM
+title: Getting Started with the AEM SPA Editor and Angular
 description: Create your first Angular Single Page Application (SPA) that is editable in Adobe Experience Manager (AEM).
 Learn how to create a SPA using the Angular JS framework with AEM's SPA Editor.
 This multi-part tutorial walks through the implementation of a Angular application for a fictitious lifestyle brand, the WKND.
 The tutorial covers the end to end creation of the SPA and the integration with AEM.
 sub-product: sites
 topics: development